pydykit/pydykit/README.md

-# `pydykit`: A *py*thon-based *dy*namics simulation tool*kit*
+# `pydykit`: A *Py*thon-based *dy*namics simulation tool*kit*

-The target of `pydykit` is to provide a basic framework for the simulation of dynamical systems.
-Making use of well-established python-packages like `numpy` and `pandas`, this framework should be easily accesible.
-It is based on time stepping methods, which are discrete versions of the corresponding dynamics equations - either ordinary differential equations (ODEs) or differential-algebraic equations (DAEs).
+`pydykit` provides a basic framework for the simulation of dynamical systems.
+The package is based on time stepping methods, which are discrete versions of the corresponding dynamics equations - either ordinary differential equations (ODEs) or differential-algebraic equations (DAEs).

 ## How to start